danshea/IntroMap/README.md

 based assays for the screening of interspecific hybrids.
 If the paper is accepted I'll provide the information for citation should you decide to employ this software in your own research.

+__(Update 2017.11.15)__ Our paper was accepted and is currently in press, we will update with information regarding citation once it is available. :-)

 If you find the software useful, or you have any ideas on how we can improve the methodology, please feel free to drop us a line.
 One of the functions we would like to add is automation of the parameter tuning step.